netsampler/goflow2/docs/reflow-architecture.md

 * packets with the same src/dst/proto/src-port/dst-port map to one aggregation key by default
 * each packet updates counters in FlowStore via `Add`
 * after 10 seconds of inactivity, the entry expires
-* expiry emits the finalized aggregated conversation record into the aggregation layer batcher
+* expiry emits the finalized aggregated conversation record into the batching layer
 * once the batcher reaches its thresholds, it serializes and sends an output message such as sFlow

 ```mermaid